-Jeff’s Path to Being a Private Professional Teacher
+Jeff’s Path to Being an Ethical Professional Tutor

 Jeff was a high achiever in all academic subjects through high school but encountered difficulty in college science and math courses and law school.
 It is common for science students to need 5 years of lectures and labs, as Jeff did to earn a B.S. in Kinesiology at UCLA.
 He earned his first “A” at the beginning of year four and subsequently earned all A’s.
-Jeff took a 3-year break to teach high school Physiology and Biology, where he realized he enjoyed teaching and students responded positively.
-He became a tutor to earn money during law school.
-Succeeding in law school required Jeff to develop techniques for reading comprehension, memory and writing.
+After college, Jeff took a 3-year break and taught high school Physiology and Biology, where he realized he enjoyed teaching and students responded positively.
+He then became a tutor to pay bills during law school.
+Succeeding in law school required Jeff to develop techniques for reading comprehension, memorization and writing.
 Jeff made dozens of flow-charts and thousands of flash cards to study for the California Bar Exam, which he passed on his first take.
-After serving two years as a law clerk to a bankruptcy judge, Jeff opened a private teaching practice.
+After serving two years as a law clerk to a bankruptcy judge, Jeff opened a private tutoring practice.

-In Jeff’s 35 years as a high-school teacher, tutor, private teacher and law-student mentor, he has taught more than 1,000 students, held countless parent conferences, gained expertise in numerous subjects and developed many study methods with a proven record of improved student performance.
-Jeff is proud that he was the primary teacher to many students who were not in daily-school or who needed to repeat a course; he helped students earn more than 125 semesters of high-school credit.
-Imagine the relief felt by parents who knew that studying with Jeff meant their children would graduate high school in a much better place to succeed in college or in the career path the student desired.
+In Jeff’s 35 years as a high-school teacher, tutor, private teacher and law-student mentor, he has taught more than 1,000 students, held countless parent conferences, gained expertise in numerous subjects and developed many tutoring techniques with a proven record of improved student performance.
+Jeff is proud that he was the primary teacher to many students who were not in daily-school or who needed to repeat a course, helping students earn more than 125 semesters of high-school credit.
+Imagine the relief felt by parents who knew that their financial investment in studying with Jeff meant their children would graduate high school in a much better place to succeed in college or in the career path the student desired.

-As a law clerk in the bankruptcy court, Jeff has finely honed his skills at careful reading, clear writing, meaningful analysis, and high-level attention to details and pattern recognition.
-Referrals from parents and education professionals are the basis of Jeff’s clientele, including several students who have Asperger’s Syndrome and are highly intelligent and knowledgeable, but have trouble putting their thoughts on paper.
-Jeff’s brother Duke had Asperger’s and Jeff was Duke’s primary caretaker during 2009 when Duke lived with brain cancer.
+As a bankruptcy court law clerk, Jeff has finely honed his skills at careful reading, meaningful analysis, clear writing, and high-level attention to details and pattern recognition.
+Referrals from parents and education professionals are the basis of Jeff’s clientele, including students with Asperger’s Syndrome who are highly intelligent and knowledgeable, but have trouble putting their thoughts on paper.
+Jeff’s brother Duke had Asperger’s and Jeff was Duke’s caretaker during 2009 when Duke lived with brain cancer.
 The experience taught Jeff many lessons about how people learn and communicate.
 During 2009 and subsequent years of personal recovery and attending to other projects, Jeff limited his clientele to one or two students per year who needed focused attention to finish high-school or dig out of a “bad-grades” situation.